Shortage of UK truck drivers complicates RDF export to Europe

 With a total of 1,63 million tonnes of RDF/SRF exported from England in the last 12 registered months (June 2021-22, Footprint Services), the UK is still the most important RDF market for many European recovery facilities.
 As we are heading into the main burning season, the current transport situation is likely to cause a big challenge not only for the waste producers, but also for many overseas companies sourcing material from the UK market.

 The Government is introducing packages, and measures to support the road haulage industry, but there is no evident quick fix to the problem.
-For resource management companies such as Geminor, the challenge will be to facilitate as efficient and cost-effective export as possible, and finding alternative RDF streams to support a declining UK export.
+For resource management companies such as Geminor, the challenge will be to facilitate as efficient and cost-effective export as possible and find alternative RDF streams to support a declining UK export.

 Nevertheless, recovery facilities across Europe must prepare for a more unpredictable season both in terms of volumes, delivery, and market pricing.